durham-qlm/durham-qlm.github.io/research/rydberg/photonics.md

 ## Do You Want To Join Us?

-As one can see, we are interested in enhancing our understanding of the fundamentals of atom-photon interactions, but we always also have potential applications in mind.
+As you can see, we are interested in enhancing our understanding of the fundamentals of atom-photon interactions, but we always also have potential applications in mind.
 Our research is therefore very varied and versatile, group members have a certain freedom to explore their personal interests within the capabilities of the group.
 We are looking for people who are motivated to pursue their projects in a warm and welcoming group with a lot of background knowledge and expertise at hand.
 We welcome applications for PhD and postdoc positions (see below), and we particularly encourage members of marginalised and underrepresented groups to consider applying with us.
 Please get in touch with Stuart Adams (c.s.adams@durham.ac.uk), we are happy to answer your questions and get to know you!

 <br>